project-alpha-ml/project-alpha-ml.github.io/index.markdown

 ## A Note to Visitors

-All trades are conducted in a simulated environment allowing for realistic trade execution and portfolio management without financial risk.
+Due to the execution of the strategies, daily portfolio returns are not expected to be uncorrelated with the S&P 500 index.
+All trades are conducted in a simulated environment allowing for realistic trade executions and portfolio management without financial risk.

 Project Alpha's viability will be reevaluated annually.
 Your feedback is always appreciated.